Rovaniemi Airport: Facilities

 Rovaniemi Airport is one of three airports in Finland that have jet bridges (the other two are Helsinki-Vantaa Airport and Oulu Airport).
 The airport is managed by Finavia.
-It is connected to Rovaniemi city centre by an airport taxi, and there are also multiple bus connections around Lapland, including to major winter sports centers.
+It is connected to Rovaniemi city centre by an airport bus, and there are also multiple bus connections around Lapland, including to major winter sports centers.

 Rovaniemi Airport is the second-busiest airport in Finland after Helsinki airport.
 Santa Claus Village and Santa Park are within 2–3 km.
 The airport is about 8–9 km away from Rovaniemi city centre, so that many restaurants and hotels are nearby.
 The busiest time for the airport is in the Christmas season, when many people go on Santa Flights.
 In April 2025, Finavia announced plans to expand the airport by approximately €3 million because of the constantly growing tourism to Lapland; the expansion work was completed in October of the same year.

-In addition to civil traffic, the runway is also used by F-18 fighter interceptors of Lapin lennosto (Lapland Air Command).
-The Rovaniemen vartiolentue (air unit of the Frontier guard of Lapland) is also located nearby.
+In addition to civil traffic, the runway is also used by F-18 fighter interceptors of Lapin lennosto (Lapland Air Wing).
+The Rovaniemen vartiolentue (Finnish Border Guard Air Patrol Squadron) is also located nearby.